Want to grow your Snake plant tall?

 So, what’s the solution?

-Just provide a good amount of sunlight to the plant.
+It’s simple!
+Just provide 3-4 hours of indirect sunlight to the plant.

 2. Place A Light Source On Top Of Your Snake Plant